 Harry Azet tweeted: "Living a fake life is difficult: Jokowi went to Singapore flying economy but slept in an expensive hotel."

-Widodo stayed in a five-star hotel on Orchard Road, Singapore's shopping mecca, an Indonesian embassy spokesman in Singapore told AFP.
+Widodo stayed in a five-star hotel on Orchard Road, Singapore`s shopping mecca, an Indonesian embassy spokesman in Singapore told a news agency.

 But his choice to fly economy also won widespread praise, with many urging other government officials to follow suit.

 "Jokowi sets a good example by flying economy.
 Hopefully other officials can follow in his footsteps," tweeted Anita Tobing.

 Widodo said he did not use the presidential private jet or the VIP terminal because he was travelling for personal reasons.